 Showering is one of the biggest sources of water consumption in our homes, making up about 17 percent of all indoor water use by the average family, according to the U.S. Environmental Protection Agency.

 You can save money on your next utility bill by trading your existing showerhead for a water-efficient model.
-On average, a family of four could save $841 over 10 years.
-Showerheads with the WaterSense label range in price, but you can get this six-setting fixed showerhead for $13.99 on Amazon.
+Showerheads with the WaterSense label range in price, but you can get this six-setting fixed showerhead for $12.99 on Amazon.

 A Protective iPhone Case